dinesh-paladugula/Generative-AI/Notes/RAG_Code_Notes.md

-# RAG Codebase – Storytelling Notes
+# RAG Codebase - Notes

 ## Purpose
 Build a **Retrieval-Augmented Generation (RAG)** pipeline that answers user questions using **external documents** by: